 He has also taught in a number of creative arts programs, including the School of Creative Arts, the Centre for Ideas at the Victorian College of the Arts, and the Melbourne Conservatorium of Music at the University of Melbourne, and the art history and theory program in the School of Art at RMIT.
 He is a founding member of the Melbourne School of Continental Philosophy and is an on-going editor of Parrhesia: A Journal of Critical Philosophy.
 He is also a member of the Scottish Centre for Continental Philosophy: http://scot-cont-phil.org/

-Dr. Woodward is currently working on three main research projects: existential meaning and philosophy of art.
+Dr. Woodward’s research investigates questions concerning existential meaning and the philosophy of art.
 His research focuses these questions within the tradition of Continental European Philosophy through the work of Nietzsche, and his later reception and influence.
 Nietzsche calls the problem of existential meaning “nihilism,” and considered art to play an essential role in its overcoming.
 Dr Woodward is interested in how problems of meaning formulated by Nietzsche were taken up by later thinkers such as Heidegger, Sartre, and Camus, and broadly speaking within the tradition called existentialism.
-Much of his research has however focused on more recent formulations of this problem, in the context of poststructuralism, and in particular in the works of Lyotard, Baudrillard, Vattimo and Deleuze.
+Much of his research has however focused on more recent formulations of this problem, in particular in the works of Lyotard, Baudrillard, Vattimo, Deleuze, and Stiegler.

 He is interested in the role of art in the production of existential meaning, and in the question of its relation to philosophy.
 He is most sympathetic to those approaches which refuse to reduce the meaning of art to philosophy or theory, and is interested in practical and experimental approaches to how art and philosophy can encounter each other in a mutually respectful and productive manner.